I’ll be honest

 And another thing…(I should have said 11 reasons I love Giant Scarves shouldn’t I?)

 Their names tell a story of being outdoors in wild Scottish spaces.
 The three Cairngorms inspired designs are: a dark grey called Thraw, a light grey called Sitheah (pronounced Shee-och) and one with a mix of both called Eske Esk.
 Each design has inlays of hand blended colours such as umber, charocoal, ochre & teal.
+New for 2022 are the Cluthaich (a rust colour) & Cairngorm Blue (a blue-grey colour) scarves.

 I chose a mix of Scots, Gaelic and geographical words to create their names.
 Click on each one to find out what they mean.